-The Department of Sociology at Emory is a vigorous community of scholars.
+Emory Sociology is a vigorous community of scholars.
 We engage in cutting-edge research, take pride in excellent teaching, and actively contribute to the University and wider community.
 Read below to learn about the following:

-Three things stand out about our faculty with regards to their research and teaching.
+Three things stand out about our faculty regarding research and teaching.

 First, we collectively cover a broad range of topics within sociology while also drawing upon interdisciplinary insights to enrich our sociological approach.
-That sociological approach, for all of us, includes a rigorous linking of theory and empirics -- both in our research efforts and in our classroom instruction.
+That sociological approach includes a rigorous linking of theory and empirics -- both in our research efforts and in our classroom instruction.
 The figure below captures but a portion of all the topics we address.

 Second, although we have much collective breadth in terms of our faculty interests, we also cohere around four key topics depicted prominently above.
-As it so happens, these four topics also stand at the core of the discipline in terms of historical emphases as well as the size of the community of scholars addressing them.
+These four topics also stand at the core of the sociological discipline.

 - We describe and explain how social and cultural factors impinge upon health.
-Thus, we complement a strictly biological approach by showing how socioeconomic class, education, religion, etc. matter for differential access to healthcare, for longevity, for mental health, for the onset of various maladies (e.g., diabetes) and practices (e.g., smoking) and for well-being.
+Thus, we complement a strictly biological approach by showing how socioeconomic class, education, religion, etc. matter for differential access to healthcare, for longevity, for mental health, and for the onset of various maladies (e.g., diabetes), practices (e.g., smoking), and for well-being.

-Finally, our faculty stand out, not only in terms of their interdisciplinarity, but also in terms of avoiding common silos found within Sociology, silos wherein scholars focusing on one topic from a particular vantage point may be unaware of the advances made on that topic by sociologists who employ a different vantage point.
-Hence, not only do we emphasize interdisciplinarity, we also emphasize the exciting intersections that are now enlivening Sociology.
-On the one hand, medical sociology has benefited greatly from looking at the intersection of health and inequality.
-Those inequalities we often document in terms of race, ethnicity, class and gender also "get into" people in terms of their metabolisms, health outcomes and well-being.
-On the other hand, those focusing on cognition are now finding that the intersection between culture and social psychology provides an exciting way forward.
-Among other things, this intersection helps ground micro-level processes in a broader macro-level context and vice versa.
+For example, medical sociology has benefited greatly from looking at the overlaps between health and inequality.
+Those inequalities we often document in terms of race, ethnicity, class, and gender also "get into" people in terms of their metabolism, health outcomes, and well-being.
+Likewise, those focusing on cognition are now finding that the overlaps between culture and social psychology help ground micro-level processes in a broader macro-level context and vice versa.
 Put another way: identity happens both within small groups and within the broader context in which those groups are located (e.g., neighborhoods, nations).